msminerv/bg-project/README.md

     - [Results-Data](https://www.dropbox.com/sh/j4s031wc5vp89jd/AADdyOV_tKNKz_w309ySDRfka?dl=0)
 7. Any descriptives that you’ve produced at the industry level (e.g. 2- and 4-digit NAICS codes)

-They are descriptives throughout a lot of the notebooks.
+There are descriptives throughout a lot of the notebooks.
 There is no explicit notebook devoted to descriptives though.
 The details on the tasks below can be found in the output of the notebooks above.

-    - How many companies hire in each code each year
+- How many companies hired in each occupation code each year
 - How many unique job posts there are
-    - Any details on missing data for these
-        - This was done on the already cleaned data
+- Any details on missing data for these.
+This was done on the already cleaned data